mac-cain13/xdebug-helper-for-chrome/Readme.md

 License
 -------
-The code of this project is licensed under the [MIT license](https://raw.github.com/wrep/xdebug-helper-for-chrome/master/source/License) so you can use it in nearly every project you want to, commercial and non-commercial.
+The code of this project is licensed under the [MIT license](https://raw.github.com/mac-cain13/xdebug-helper-for-chrome/master/source/License) so you can use it in nearly every project you want to, commercial and non-commercial.

 The icons used are the famous [Famfamfam icons from Mark James](http://www.famfamfam.com/lab/icons/silk/) licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).

-The name "Wrep" and all of the Wrep trademarks, slogans, text or logo representation used or referred in this project are the property of [Wrep](http://www.wrep.nl/) and may not be used in any way without written permission by Wrep.
-So please remove our logo, name, icons and slogans from any fork you make, especially if you want to publish your own version somewhere.

 Special thanks
 --------------